adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/container/v1/container/README.md

 1. `./action` - defines the action that will be performed by the form
 2. `./thankyouMessage` - defines the thank you message to shown after submission
-3. `./thankyouPage` - if left empty the form will be rendered after submission, otherwise the user will be redirected to the page stored by this property
-4. `./formModelDocumentPath` - json document defining the form model
+3. `./formModelDocumentPath` - json document defining the form model

 ## Client Libraries